Week 3 in November - FREE Lesson Plans

 I think I love November so much because everything is just clicking with my kids right now.

 We are segmenting and blending CVC words, they are beginning to really understand what a sentence is (and many can write one!) and most of my children have a strong understanding of 1:1 correspondence and numerals 1-10.
-This month we have been diving deep into geometry.

 This page contains affiliate links.
 Read Full Disclosure